Practice and Tips for the TOEFL IBT Listening Test

 In this question type, you will be asked to identify comparisons, cause and effect relationships, or contradictions and agreements that were mentioned in the passage.
 You might also be asked to classify items in categories, identify a sequence of events, steps in a process, or show relationships of things from the excerpt.

 8.)
-Making Inferences – Making inferences means to form a conclusion on something after you have thought about it carefully.
-Therefore, for this type of question, you will be expected to listen carefully to the facts contained in the recorded passage and after careful thought and reflection, come to a correct conclusion about what you have just heard.
+Making Inferences – Making inferences means to form a conclusion on something after you have thought about it carefully; therefore, for this type of question, you will be expected to listen carefully to the facts contained in the recorded passage and, after careful thought and reflection, come to a correct conclusion about what you have just heard.
 Dedicated listening practice is crucial to your success of this section of the TOEFL iBT.